shaunikm/shaunikm/README.md

 ### My #1 favorite hobby...
 ----------------------------
-...is python.
+...is coding.
 I'm a python enthusiast looking for any oppurtunities to excercise my python skills. :smile:

 ### What I am aiming to do...
 -----------------------------